Home CRFID Charter

 • Note: The Chair shall serve a two-year term, the Chair-Elect shall serve a one-year term and the Past Chair shall serve a one-year term.
 Therefore, in any year there is a Chair and EITHER a Chair-Elect or a Past Chair.

-• The Secretary/Treasurer shall be appointed by the TC Chair for a two (2) year term, to run concurrently with the Chair’s term.
+• The Secretary/Treasurer shall be appointed by the Chair for a two (2) year term, to run concurrently with the Chair’s term.
+The Secretary/Treasurer may be reappointed for one more term.

-Representatives of supporting organizations will have one (1) year terms.
-They will be nominated by the supporting organizations and appointed by the CRFID Chair.
-If deemed appropriate by the supporting organizations and the CRFID Chair, terms of these Representatives may be renewed but any individual shall not serve more than six consecutive years as a Representative.
+• Representatives of supporting organizations will have two (2) year terms.
+They will be nominated by the supporting organizations and appointed by the Chair.
+If deemed appropriate by the supporting organizations and the Chair, terms of Representatives may be renewed but any individual shall not serve more than six (6) consecutive years as a Representative.

 G. VACANCIES